 According to Return Path, Gmail’s default action on new IP addresses is to block them for the first 2-24 hours temporarily.
 After that, a small number of emails are delivered to the inbox.
 Another small group is sent to spam to check the recipients’ reactions.

 If this initial test results in a high complaint rate, most future emails will be sent to spam.
 On the other hand, if recipients rescue messages from spam by clicking “This is not spam,” Gmail will deem the address safe for inboxing.

-The best way to avoid emails going to spam in Gmail is to follow their list of Sender Guidelines.
+The best way to stop emails from going to spam in Gmail is to follow their list of Sender Guidelines.
 Item number one on their list is to use Gmail Postmaster Tools.

 Gmail’s Postmaster Tools is simple to set up, and gives visibility into your current domain reputation, IP reputation, spam complaint rate, and other deliverability statistics.
 It can have glitches, but overall it is a handy tool for email marketers.

 Microsoft is one of the oldest webmail providers having launched Hotmail.com in 1996.
-In 2013, Microsoft rebranded Hotmail.com to Outlook.com, which currently has over 400k active users.
+In 2013, Microsoft rebranded Hotmail.com to Outlook.com, which currently has over 400 million active users.

 Microsoft pays attention to engagement, complaints and spam traps and other factors similar to other email service providers, but they also rely heavily on their Sender Reputation Network.